 Speed of Driver Gear (n1) = 100 rpm

-Torque acting on driver gear = 10 N-m
+The torque acting on the driver gear = 10 N-m

 Gear Ratio Calculation